Tariquaf/invoice-ocr-enhanced/README.md

-# 📄 Invoice OCR App for ERPNext v15 (Enhanced Fork)
+# 📄 Invoice OCR (Enhanced) App for ERPNext v15

-This repository offers a significantly improved version of the Invoice OCR tool, originally created by [Mohtashim-1](https://github.com/Mohtashim-1/Invoice-OCR) and later enhanced by [Tariquaf](https://github.com/Tariquaf/Invoice-OCR).
+This repository offers a significantly improved version of the Invoice OCR tool, originally created by [Mohtashim-1](https://github.com/Mohtashim-1/Invoice-OCR).
 It automates data extraction from scanned PDF or image invoices and creates Sales or Purchase Invoices in ERPNext using OCR.

 ## 🚀 What's New in This Fork